raphael-group/raphael-group.github.io/projects/theta/index.md

 #THetA: Tumor Heterogeneity Analysis

 ##About
 THetA (_T_umor _Het_erogeneity _A_nalysis)) is an algorithm that estimates the tumor purity and clonal/sublconal copy number aberrations directly from high-throughput DNA sequencing data.
+The latest release is called THetA2 and includes a number of improvements over previous versions.

 [<img src="theta.jpg" style="width: 600px"/>](theta.jpg)

 <a name="download"></a>
 ##Downloads
-You can download the latest version of THetA from the [THetA GitHub project](https://github.com/raphael-group/THetA).
+You can download the latest version of THetA (now called THetA2) from the [THetA GitHub project](https://github.com/raphael-group/THetA).

 ##Support
 For support, please see the [THetA Google Group](https://groups.google.com/forum/#!forum/theta-users).

 <a name="reference"></a>
 ##References
+THetA2 is described in the following publication:

+>L. Oesper, G. Satas, and B.J.
+Raphael.
+(2014)
+>Quantifying Tumor Heterogeneity in Whole-Genome and Whole-Exome Sequencing Data.
+>*Bioinformatics* (In Press).

 THetA is described in the following publications:

 >L. Oesper, A. Mahmoody, and B.J.
 Raphael.
 (2013)